Stop navigating from one website to another, and read ALL the information you need before you leave home.

 Actually you do have it: it’s fun, pleasant and you don’t need to worry about traffic or parking.
-Moreover, you will do some exercice (good for your health and to compensate for the dozens of tapas you’ll eat while you are here).
+Moreover, you will do some exercise (good for your health and to compensate for the dozens of tapas you’ll eat while you are here).
 But it won’t be too hard because the city is flat.

 Here are some very good bike on rent companies.
 All of them offer affordable rates and excellent bicycles.

-(Contact them if you want to rent a bike or a tour on Saturday afternoon or on Sunday)
+Opening hours: Monday to Friday 10:00 to 14:00 and 16:00 to 20:00 (Contact them if you want to rent a bike or a tour on weekends or on a holiday)

 Elecmove rents exclusively electric bikes, offering all the advantages of the traditional bikes and with a small engine allowing you to ride swiftly and effortless.
 Despite you may think electric bikes are only for lazy, they are extremely comfortable and easy to ride: you can pedal and stop doing so whenever you want.

 The bikes are extremely easy to use (even for someone like me who isn’t a bike pro).
 The tour allows you to breeze through Seville without being tired.
-I’ve tried them myself and they are surprinsingly good!
+I’ve tried them myself and they are surprisingly good!